elf4j/elf4j/README.md

 ## User stories

-1. As a Java application developer, I want to use a log service API, so that I can choose or switch the actual logging engine/framework among any compliant service providers, at the application deployment time without code change or re-compile.
+1. As a Java application developer, I want to use a log service API, so that I can choose or switch the actual logging engine/framework of any compliant service provider, at the application deployment time without code change or re-compile.
 2. As an independent logging engine/framework provider, I want to implement a Service Provider Interface [(SPI)](https://docs.oracle.com/javase/tutorial/ext/basics/spi.html), so that compliant service clients can opt to use my engine/framework, at the application deployment time without code change or re-compile.